-After understanding the persuasion process the next thing to be aware off is the message source.
+After understanding the persuasion process, the next thing to be aware of is the message source.
 This source can be a personality (a celebrity), a firm, a store, and even a fictional spokesman.
-The identity of the marketing source is not always clear, sometimes it's the advertiser, a publicist, or a subject.
-Also the source is not revealed to us in the person itself but in the form of the personal vested in him by the virtue of his position.
+The identity of the marketing source is not always clear; sometimes it is the advertiser, a publicist, or a subject.
+Also, the source is not revealed to us in person but in the form of the persona vested in him by virtue of his position.
 Some types of sources are the expert, the celebrities, the typical consumer, and the one with charm (Wilson and Sherrell, 1993).
-The expert is known to have a broad education, with extensive experience, or to have special talent, that is why he provokes a feeling of trust mainly in subjects related to his areas of expertise.
-The celebrities’ reputation is generated by the position they occupy in public life and society.
+The expert is known to have a broad education, extensive experience or special talent; this is why he provokes a feeling of trust mainly in subjects related to his areas of expertise.
+Celebrities’ reputation is generated by the position they occupy in public life and society.
 The power of the celebrities is to attract attention and the consumer would like to identify with them.
-The typical consumer is “one of us”, his powers of persuasion lies precisely in the recognition of his similarity and sense of closeness that he provokes on the customer.
-And last, the one with charm like beautiful people have influential power.
+The typical consumer is ‘one of us’, his power of persuasion lies precisely in the recognition of his similarity and the sense of closeness that he provokes in the customer.
+And last, the ones with charm, such as beautiful people, have influential power.
 Our belief is that the beautiful are right.
-For example the subject of sexual temptation, when physical charm that is directly related to the product can play an important role in convincing, but when it is not connected with its usage small or even negative effect can be generated.
+For example on the subject of sexual temptation, physical charm that is directly related to the product can play an important role in convincing, but when it is not connected with its usage, a small or even negative effect can be generated.

-The selection and use of one source or another to transmit the message depend on the marketing purposes.
+The selection and use of one source or another to transmit the message depends on the marketing purposes.
 These can be (Wilson and Sherrell, 1993): arousal, attention to content, understanding the message, feelings of sympathy, remembering or purchase intent.
-Arousal purpose by the marketer is to expose the public to the message, usually it is done by using a celebrity figure.
-Attention to content can be achieved by a high reliability source since people tend to increase attention to a recognized authority.
-Understanding the message can be achieved by using a specialist since the goal is to teach the public about the product and what it is.
+Arousal as a purpose for the marketer means to expose the public to the message; usually this is done by using a celebrity figure.
+Attention to content can be achieved using a high-reliability source, since people tend to pay increased attention to a recognized authority.
+Understanding the message can be achieved by using a specialist, since the goal is to teach the public about the product and what it is.
 Feelings of sympathy can be generated by a typical consumer or a celebrity capable of inspiring solidarity.
-Remembering is achieved by an attractive source that generates interest in the advertisement but not distract like a personal charmer.
-And purchase intent means speeding up the process of buying and creating immediate intentions, this can be achieved using a source with power with the ability to reward or punish.
+Remembering is achieved by an attractive source that generates interest in the advertisement but does not distract like a personal charmer.
+And purchase intent means speeding up the process of buying and creating immediate intentions; this can be achieved using a source with power in terms of the ability to reward or punish.